privacy-scaling-explorations/zkevm-circuits/CONTRIBUTING.md

 7. Send the circuit PR to the `zkevm-circuits` repo.
 Make sure you give a clear title and succinct description of the PR and the area you are changing.
     - ******************NOTE:****************** Make atomic PRs.
 Focused on a single feature or topic.
 Don't mix different topics or issues in the same PR if it can be avoided.

 [SUGGESTION] You may run into unnecessary commits, such as merge conflicts or minor refactorings.
 In that case, `git rebase -i`  and [squash](https://www.git-tower.com/learn/git/faq/git-squash) all your commits to one commit.

 [SUGGESTION] Rebase your branch on top of the latest main if your pull request branch is long-lived.
-    1. How to regularly update your PR with main:

         ```
         git checkout main